Hive-Academy/Anubis-MCP/memory-bank/DeveloperGuide.md

 ---

-**🚀 This developer guide provides comprehensive guidance for working with the MCP Workflow Manager.
-The system represents a sophisticated, enterprise-grade architecture that combines NestJS v11.0.1, Prisma v6.9.0, and MCP protocol compliance to deliver intelligent workflow guidance for AI-assisted development.**
+**🚀 This developer guide provides comprehensive guidance for working with the Anubis.
+The system represents a sophisticated, enterprise-grade architecture that combines NestJS v11.0.1, Prisma v6.9.0, and MCP protocol compliance to deliver intelligent workflow guidance for AI agents in software development.**